China Q2 bank earnings to signal end of easy profits

 Profit growth is already slowing down.

-ICBC (601398.SS), the world’s biggest bank by market capitalization, is expected to say first-half net profit rose 15 percent from a year earlier, a Reuters survey of nine analysts shows.
+ICBC, the world’s biggest bank by market capitalisation, is expected to say first-half net profit rose 15 percent from a year earlier, a Reuters survey of nine analysts shows.
 But that would be almost half the pace it reported for the first half of 2011.

 The slowdown became even more pronounced in the second-quarter, when analysts estimate net profit growth slowed down to 9.5 percent, or 60.98 billion yuan.